Herefordshire and Gloucestershire Canal: Restoration

 The canal connects to an un-navigable part of the River Severn, separated from the main channel by weirs at Maisemore and Llanthony, both of which have derelict locks associated with them.
-Maisemore was sold by British Waterways some years ago, and they decided to dispose of Llanthony in 2007.
+Maisemore was sold by British Waterways in the 1980s, and they decided to dispose of Llanthony in 2007.
 The Canal Trust used a legacy to purchase the site, which includes two cottages, some land, and a small section of the River Severn as well as Llanthony lock.
-The lock is bigger than that at Maisemore, and access to the entrance lock at Over is easier because boats are travelling against the flow of the river as they approach it.
+The lock is bigger than that at Maisemore, and access to the entrance lock at Over is easier because boats would be travelling against the flow of the river as they approach it.
+Over Lock is around 30 ft deep, as it has to cope with the large tidal range of the River Severn, and so restoration would be difficult.
+In early 2022 the Trust asked a consulting engineer from the Inland Waterways Association's Restoration Hub to assess how the canal could be connected to the river.
+Three options were suggested, two of which involved restoring Over Lock, but the third was to cross the west channel of the Severn on an aqueduct, and construct a new cut across Alney Island to join the non-tidal river above the entrance to Gloucester Docks and the Gloucester and Sharpness Canal.

 At Newent, Bridge Street crossed over the canal on a bridge.
 When the railway replaced the canal, they constructed a high level bridge over the road, which was lowered to accommodate this solution.
 The Canal Trust envisaged that the canal could be rebuilt between the platforms of Newent railway station, but this would have involved the construction of large embankments, which were thought to be out of scale with the environment.
 In 2019, they therefore reconsidered what options were possible, and proposed the use of an inclined plane, using a cradle running on rails to raise boats from the canal level up to the station, with a level section between the platforms, followed by another incline to reach the height required to cross the road and another incline to return boats to the level of the canal on the other side.

+In November 2021, planning permission was granted to allow the Trust to construct 660 yd of new canal at Malswick, on the section that was converted into a railway.
+An embankment had been built over the original route of the canal, and its removal would have been extremely difficult.
+The new route therefore runs alongside the embankment, and major construction work took place in 2022.
+Because the channel cuts through natural clay, it is not expected to need lining when the work is completed.
+The project included the planting of around 1,000 hedge plants and trees near to the canal.